fuji44/multizip/readme.rst

 Multi-Zip
 #########

-Create a zip file based on each directory directly under the target directory.
+This is a command line tool that creates a zip file based on each directory under the target directory.

 If you run against the following target directories.